 These entry-level positions are open to candidates with varying levels of marketing experience.
 Some are open to students and require no relevant experience.
 Others require at least 1-2 years of marketing experience.

-Even thought this is a growth area with the number of open positions increasing, there’s still a lot of competition for entry-level marketing jobs.
+Even though this is a growth area with the number of open positions increasing, there’s still a lot of competition for entry-level marketing jobs.
 It’s particularly tough if you’re a fresh graduate, don’t have formal training in marketing, or don’t have relevant marketing experience yet.

 These tips should help you stand out from the competition.

-1. Follow instructions.
+1. Follow job application instructions

 Each employer or recruiter has their preferred way of receiving and screening applications.
 Read the job posting carefully and follow their instructions to the letter.
 Some companies want you to email your cover letter and resume to them.
 Others want you to apply through a web-based recruitment platform.
 Don’t deviate from these instructions.
 If you do so, hiring managers won’t even look at your application.

-2. Tailor your cover letter and resume to the job.
+2. Tailor your cover letter and resume to the job

 Don’t send a generic cover letter and resume.
 You may start with a template, but customize them for the specific job you’re applying for.
 The cover letter, for example, should highlight a skill or experience that’s directly related to the role.
-Also consider creating an online portfolio that’s specific to the job.
+Also, consider creating an online portfolio that’s specific to the job.
 Another important way to tailor your application is by following the next tip.

-3. Use relevant keywords in your resume.
+3. Use relevant keywords in your resume

 Highlight the most important keywords in the job posting and use these same keywords on your resume and cover letter.
 For instance, if the job posting mentions “landing pages” or “email marketing,” make sure you use those keywords in your application where relevant.